A Joint Variational Framework for Multimodal X-ray Ptychography and Fluorescence Reconstruction: Introduction

-An early demonstration at synchrotrons combined X-ray ptychography with XRF in a single scan: ptychography supplied high-resolution complex transmission function while XRF provided element maps; using the reconstructed probe as a point-spread function enabled deconvolution that sharpened fluorescence beyond the optics-limited resolution and contextualized elemental distributions in a biological specimen \cite{vine2012simultaneous,Deng2017}.
-Di et al.~\cite{di2016optimization} proposed a nonlinear optimization–based joint inversion framework that integrates XRF with X-ray transmission data to reconstruct elemental distributions while simultaneously modeling attenuation and self-absorption, thereby reducing the ill-posedness compared with XRF-only reconstructions.
+An early demonstration at synchrotrons combined X-ray ptychography with XRF in a single scan: ptychography supplied a high-resolution complex transmission function while XRF provided element maps; using the reconstructed probe as a point-spread function enabled deconvolution that sharpened fluorescence beyond the optics-limited resolution and contextualized elemental distributions in a biological specimen \cite{vine2012simultaneous,Deng2017}.
+Di et al.~\cite{di2016optimization} proposed a nonlinear optimization-based joint inversion framework that integrates XRF with X-ray transmission data to reconstruct elemental distributions while simultaneously modeling attenuation and self-absorption, thereby reducing the ill-posedness compared with XRF-only reconstructions.
 This work established the joint model and solution strategy; subsequent work \cite{Di:17} extended it to joint XRF and transmission tomography, showing improved quantitative accuracy and mitigation of spectral mixing and self-absorption on simulated and experimental datasets.
 In parallel, the electron-microscopy community advanced closely related ideas.
-Schwartz et al. \cite{schwartz2024imaging, schwartz2022imaging} framed fused multi-modal electron microscopy as a constrained optimization that links elastic scattering with inelastic scattering, yielding chemical maps with substantially higher signal-to-noise ratio and enabling 10x dose reductions while providing uncertainty estimates from the Hessian.
-These existing work underscores a general principle for multimodal fusion: tying modalities through a physics-based objective can trade information across channels to achieve low-dose, quantitative chemical imaging at (sub-)nanometer scales.
+Schwartz et al.~\cite{schwartz2024imaging,schwartz2022imaging} framed fused multimodal electron microscopy as a constrained optimization that links elastic and inelastic scattering, yielding chemical maps with substantially higher signal-to-noise ratio, enabling 10x dose reductions, and providing uncertainty estimates from the Hessian.
+These works underscore a broader principle of multimodal fusion: tying modalities together through a physics-based objective can trade information across channels to improve quantitative chemical imaging at high spatial resolution.